Breed Profile: Plymouth Rock Chicken

 Standard Description: Plymouth Rock chickens are one of the most popular dual-purpose birds for backyard chicken keepers.
 They are friendly, cold-hardy birds that bear confinement but are happiest when free ranging.

 Weight: Large Fowl: Cock (9-1/2 lbs.), Hen (7-1/2 lbs.), Cockerel (8 lbs.), Pullet (6 lbs.); Bantam: Cock (36 oz.), Hen (32 oz.), Cockerel (32 oz.), Pullet (28 oz.)

 Comb Type: Single

 Skin Color: Yellow

 Testimonial from a Plymouth Barred Rock owner:

 “Barred Rocks are one of my favorite chicken breeds.
 They are beautiful birds and they are one of the most friendly, personable, and inquisitive breeds I’ve met.
 I can always count on my Barred Rocks to be the first ones around when I’m shoveling dirt or turning over a log.
-They’re smart birds that make a great backyard addition.” – Pam Freeman, editor of Backyard Poultry magazine and owner of PamsBackyardChickens.com.
+They’re smart birds that make a great backyard addition.” – Pam Freeman, owner of PamsBackyardChickens.com.